poseidon/matchbox/Documentation/kubernetes.md

 Use rkt or docker to start `bootcfg` and mount the desired example resources.
 Create a network boot environment and power-on your machines.
 Revisit [bootcfg with rkt](getting-started-rkt.md) or [bootcfg with Docker](getting-started-docker.md) for help.

 Client machines should boot and provision themselves.
-Local client VMs should network boot CoreOS in about a 1 minute and the Kubernetes API should be available after 2-3 minutes.
+Local client VMs should network boot CoreOS in about a 1 minute and the Kubernetes API should be available after 3-4 minutes (each node downloads a ~160MB Hyperkube).
 If you chose `k8s-install`, notice that machines install CoreOS and then reboot (in libvirt, you must hit "power" again).
 Time to network boot and provision Kubernetes clusters on physical hardware depends on a number of factors (POST duration, boot device iteration, network speed, etc.).

 ## Verify